dulaz41/Lotus-ETHGlobal_Superhack/smart contract/README.md

 ## Contract Structure

-The OPGrant contract is built on top of the OpenZeppelin `Ownable` contract, which provides basic authorization control.
+The Lotus contract is built on top of the OpenZeppelin `Ownable` contract, which provides basic authorization control.
 The contract uses a struct called `Proposal` to store information about each proposal.
 It includes mappings to track pooled funds, owners, and an array of funders.

 The contract maintains a `proposalCounter` variable to assign unique proposal IDs and uses events to emit important contract events, such as proposal creation and funding of successful reviewed proposal.

 ## Usage

-To use the OPGrant smart contract, follow these steps:
+To use the Lotus smart contract, follow these steps:

 1. Deploy the contract to a compatible Ethereum network.